rnrathod16/testFile/Code/Ritesh_WD_ID_Code.md

 <br>
 <br>

-# Class Selector
+# :star: Class Selector :star:

-- ## Case 1
+- ## Case 1 :pushpin:

-Code to Show how to use class
+Code to Show how to use class :pencil2:

 ```html
 <!DOCTYPE html>